wq/xlsform-converter/README.md

 xls2html my-odk-survey.xls my_templates/form.html > templates/survey_form.html
 ```

-If you are using wq, you may be interested in [wq.start], which will use xlsconv internally in version 1.0.
+If you are using wq, you may be interested in [wq.start], which uses xlsconv internally for the `wq addform` and `wq maketemplates` commands.

 [XLSForm standard]: http://xlsform.org/
 [Django models]: https://docs.djangoproject.com/en/1.9/topics/db/models/